-The Report of the Board of Trustees, as well as the Auditor's Report and the statements of accounts for the year ended 31 December 2017, were distributed to all members with the AGM Notice and were tabled at the Meeting.
+The Report of the Board of Trustees, including the Auditor's Report and the statement of accounts for the year ended 31 December 2018, was distributed to all members with the AGM Notice and were tabled at the Meeting.
 The content of these documents were adopted by the attendees of the meeting.

-PROPOSED: Ms. P Fiddes SECONDED: Mr. F Meier
+PROPOSED: Ms. A Gibson SECONDED: Mr. R Mumford